hydrusbeta/hay_say_ui/Readme.md

 ## "Roadmap"

 Here are some tasks I consider important.
 I intend to work on them "soon", in no particular order:
-1. Additional character models have become available for so-vits-svc 4.0.
-I'd like to package these up into another model pack.
-2. There are currently no preprocessing or postprocessing options.
+1. There are currently no preprocessing or postprocessing options.
 I need to do requirements gathering and start adding some options.
-3. I forsee a need for a "Hay Say launcher" that lets the user select which characters and architectures they want to download and run.
+2. I forsee a need for a "Hay Say launcher" that lets the user select which characters and architectures they want to download and run.
 That way, the user doesn't have to download *everything* if all they want is, say, the TTS solutions like controllable talknet for specific characters.
 This also gives the user some control over memory usage on a resource-constrained machine, and would be a good place for downloading updates.
-4. New and upcoming architectures are on my radar:
-    * Retrieval-based Voice Converstion (RVC)
+3. Add another text-to-speech option.
+A couple of possibilities include:
     * BarkAI
-    * so-vits-svc 5.0
+    * tkinterAnon's TTS tool
-5. Hay Say runs terribly on Apple Silicon.
-I'd like to see whether performance can be improved by re-building the images using ARM base images.
+4. Hay Say runs terribly on Apple Silicon.
+I'd like to see whether performance can be improved by re-building the images using a different base image.
-6. Write up more documentation on the technical details of Hay Say and tutorials on: adding a new architecture, adding a model pack, and adding pre/postprocessing options.
+5. Write up more documentation on the technical details of Hay Say and tutorials for developers on: adding a new architecture, adding a model pack, and adding pre/postprocessing options.
-7. Currently, the "Generate!" button becomes disabled if a required input has not been provided yet.
+6. Currently, the "Generate!" button becomes disabled if a required input has not been provided yet.
 This might be confusing for users.
 Instead, let them hit the "Generate!" button and then highlight the missing, required fields in red, along with a useful error message.

 Plus, there are numerous minor code improvement opportunities that I have marked with "todo" throughout the codebase.